tlswg/tls13-spec/draft-ietf-tls-tls13.md

 certificate
 : As part of the X.509 protocol (a.k.a.
-ISO Authentication framework), certificates are assigned by a trusted Certificate Authority and provide a strong binding between a parties's identity or some other attributes and its public key.
+ISO Authentication framework), certificates are assigned by a trusted Certificate Authority and provide a strong binding between a party's identity or some other attributes and its public key.

 client